The type of cover letter format depends on the situation; keep in mind this is not the same as a cover letter template.

 If you are delivering your job application documents in person or are sending them through the mail, you need to sign your cover letter.
 Black or blue ink is preferable, as they are professional-looking colors, particularly black.
 Do not use red, green, pink, or any other color.
 If you are submitting your documents online or via email, you can add an electronic signature (scan and add your signature) or choose a nice script (i.e., Apple Chancery) to sign your letter.

 Keep the Letter to One Page

 Your cover letter is just an introductory document.
 It does not need to include all past positions, credentials, etc.; that is what the resume is for.
-However, you do not want your letter to be bare bones either; finding balance is the key.
+However, you do not want your letter to be bare-bones either; finding balance is the key.
 Keep it concise and easy to read.
-If you are finding that you cannot keep it to one page, then re-read your cover letter and assess what elements are necessary and which are not.
+If you find that you cannot keep it to one page, then re-read your cover letter and assess what elements are necessary and which are not.